Spatial Mode Encoding for Quantum Key Distribution: From Hundreds to Thousands of Modes: Results

 where $\tau$ is the coincidence gating time, $p(\bm{\chi})$ is the SPDC pair rate at position $\bm{r}$ or momentum $\bm{k}$, and is related to the total pair rate as $p(\bm{\chi}_s) = P|\int\psi({\bm{\chi}}_s,{\bm{\chi}}_i)d^2\chi_i|^2$.
 Lastly, $b(\bm{\chi})$ is the background photon rate at the respective position or momentum.
 Refer to the Supplementary Materials for more details.

-In practice, the non-uniform intensity distribution of photons in both position and momentum bases should also be considered, as imbalances in the count rates could potentially leak some information about the spatial modes to an eavesdropper.
-This non-uniformity can be partially mitigated during the sifting process by normalizing the detection counts, such as by discarding events from modes with higher count rates; however, this approach would sacrifice valuable photon events leading to lower bit rates.
-A more efficient strategy is to employ beam shaping of the pump to generate a flat SPDC intensity profile in both the position and momentum planes, thereby maximizing the utilization of all detected modes.
-These approaches are not implemented in the present experiment, whose primary goal is to investigate the potential of achieving very high-dimensional QKD with spatial modes.
+In practical implementations, the spatial intensity distribution in both the position and momentum bases plays an important role, as non-uniform detection probabilities can introduce basis-dependent biases that must be accounted for in a complete security analysis.
+Such effects can be addressed at the classical post-processing stage, for example by appropriately weighting or selectively filtering detection events to balance the mode statistics, albeit at the expense of reduced raw key rates.
+Alternatively, tailoring the spatial profile of the pump beam to produce a more uniform SPDC intensity distribution in both conjugate planes offers a hardware-level solution that more efficiently utilizes the available spatial modes.
+In the present proof-of-principle study, we focus on characterizing the accessible dimensionality and photon information efficiency, while these optimization strategies provide clear avenues for further refinement.

-Figure~\ref{fig:KeyErr} presents the performance of high-dimensional QKD using position-momentum modes, for Hilbert space dimensions ranging from $d = 4$ to $545$, both experimentally and through theoretical modeling based on eq.\eqref{CrsTalkM} using the measured experimental parameters.
-The dimensionality is defined by the number and spacing of detected pixels across the four beams (details on mode selection and ordering are provided in the Supplementary Materials).
-The highest photon information efficiency is observed at $d = 90$, yielding 5.07 bits per detected photon, while the maximum raw bit rate is achieved at $d = 361$, reaching 0.9\,kb/s.
+Figure~\ref{fig:KeyErr} presents the performance of high-dimensional QKD using position-momentum modes, for Hilbert space dimensions ranging from $d = 4$ to $10,000$, both experimentally and through theoretical modeling based on measured experimental parameters using Eq.\,\eqref{CrsTalkM}.
+The dimensionality is determined by the number of detection pixels and their spacing across the four correlated beams (details on mode selection and ordering are provided in the Supplementary Materials).
+The highest photon information efficiency is observed at $d = 90$, yielding 5.07 bits per detected photon, while the maximum raw bit rate is achieved at $d = 361$, reaching 0.9\,Kb/s.